ERA-2022/PerSeO/README.md

 The process has ended,  verify that the draw graphic is in 'figures' folder in the entered ID folder Press intro to continue...
 ```
-The graphics drawed will save in the figures folder between the ID folder previously request.
+The graphics drawn will be saved in the figures folder between the previously requested ID folder.
-#### Draw one reports comparitions
+#### Draw one reports comparison
-For use this option is necessary that the two file have the same magnitude otherwise the graphic could see wrong.
+For use, this option is necessary that the two files have the same magnitude; otherwise, the graphic could see wrong.

-Firstly, will be request the path (be suggest complete path not relative path) of first file.
-In the same way, will be request the path of second file.
+Firstly, it will request the path (suggest a complete path, not a relative path) of the first file.
+In the same way, it will request the path of the second file.
 ```
 -----\Graphics tools
 1> Draw one report